thom/azure-devops-webserver/README.md

 ## Introduction

-This project builds a scalable nginx deployment.
+This project builds a scalable website deployment.
 It uses Packer to create a server image, and Terraform to create a template for deploying a scalable cluster of servers - with a load balancer to manage the incoming traffic.